cloudControl/documentation/Guides/PHP/CakePHP 2.2.1.md

  * Loads of plugins and add-ons
  * Easy to read documentation

-In this tutorial, we're going to take you through deploying CakePHP v2.2.1 to [the cloudControl platform](http://www.cloudcontrol.com).
+In this tutorial, we're going to take you through deploying CakePHP v2.2.1 to [the exoscale platform](http://www.exoscale.ch).

 ##Prerequisites